OfqualGovUK/ofqual-register-frontend/README.md

-# ofqual-register-frontend
+# ofqual-register-api

-The front-end project for the Ofqual Register API
+An API for accessing the Register of qualifications, built using Azure Functions.